modxcms/fred/Writerside/topics/themer/options/settings.md

 - true/false checkbox
 - returns logical `true` or `false`

+#### togglegroup

+- A checkbox group
+- returns array of checked values
+- Type-specific properties:
+  - `options` - An object of `value:label` properties

 #### colorswatch

 - Visual color picker, to choose from predefined values